stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

+Notes:

-This code is based on the example from the Vulkan Cookbook.
+* This code is based on the example from the Vulkan Cookbook.

+* The matrix assumes the Y axis points __down__ the viewport.

 We also add a convenience constant for a perspective projection with a default 60 degree field-of-view: